Dr. Robert Point & Dr. Lise Bradley

-To parents of our future patients, Dr. Fry, Dr. Bradley, and our staff are pleased that you have chosen us for your child's pediatric dental needs.
+To parents of our future patients, Dr. Rob, Dr. Bradley, and our staff are pleased that you have chosen us for your child's pediatric dental needs.
 First impressions last a lifetime.
 Our goal is for every child to have a positive dental experience that will put a BRIGHT SMILE on their face!

 Start Young for a Lifetime of Health

 They say, “An ounce of prevention is worth a pound of cure.”

 It has been shown that children who begin their relationship with their dentist before they are experiencing any problems have fewer dental issues.
 As a pediatric dental office, our focus is on your child's dental health and psychological well-being.
 Your child's early experiences, good or bad, will stay with him or her for a lifetime.
 We aim to create a foundation of happy memories!

 We welcome children of all ages, including newborns.

 NOTE: New patients must be fully vaccinated.

 Come Have Fun!